-This typically results in an organization that is “idea-rich and execution-poor.”
 The headquarters’ plans greatly exceed the executional capacity of their field operation.
 Effectively managing a large broker requires headcount in the field demanding attention and performance.
 Today, many smaller manufacturers have their Head of Sales based in a geography remote from headquarters, interacting online and by phone.
 This is unfortunate as it impedes “in person” dialogue around planning and execution and can result in a lack of corporate and financial discipline.
 With retailers being extremely resistant to manufacturers’ price increases, field managers and brokers now employ the majority of their trade spending budgets to price protect and maintain distribution.
 Headquarter Marketing and Finance personnel (who rarely understand retail operations) believe they have a price increase at shelf, when in reality, it is only at list, with no real change on their Net Income lines.
 The trade budget continues to escalate (due to price protection) while expenditures against promotion, distribution and traditional marketing dwindle.

 How can organizations like this improve their situations?
 Develop truly innovative product ideas that meet actual consumer wants and needs and a professional, properly resourced team that sells products through fact-based, scientifically-sound sales “controllables” management.

-Can it really be this simple?
-In our experience, yes.
 Consumer packaged goods manufacturers are in the business of distributing quality products, pricing them effectively and promoting them responsibly.
 They must also be kept in stock with effective shelf and supply chain management – all while providing shareholder or investor value.
 It begins with marketers, since they are responsible for most of the decisions that restrict scope of opportunity for the rest of the organization.
 An effective Customer Marketing team skilled in managing the reality of the marketplace requires a Brand Marketing team equipped to make decisions that can be sensibly executed at retail.
 As I addressed in a previous blog post, this includes responsbily pruning skus so that top performers may flourish.

 This internal team must also effectively manage the vast budget dedicated to distribution, price and promotion of their product lines.
 The effective field sales organization team executes the plans and direction supplied, while feeding back retail and customer reality into those plans.

-This requires an execution team that outnumbers the planners.
 To the extent feasible, the retail team should be employees of the company who ensure the execution of the firm’s priorities.
 Ideally, there would be a direct account handler to represent the CPG at each major customer’s headquarter location and a minimum of one employee to manage the firm’s retail efforts.
 Direct retail employees are very effective but often unrealistic for smaller firms.
 Ideally, the organization would commit to account-specific retail brokers who specialize in an individual retail chain, providing solid regional market coverage, rather than the national brokers.